mypin99/STM32_Basic-Embedded-Hardware-Projects/USBtoUART Converter/README.md

 Safe serial communication in electrostatic environments

-Getting Started
-Connect the USB to your PC
-Drivers are usually installed automatically.
-If not, download them from Silicon Labs.

-Use a terminal program (e.g., TeraTerm, PuTTY, minicom) Connect to the assigned COM port with appropriate baud rate and settings.

-Connect RX/TX
-Wire the RX pin of this module to the TX pin of your device and vice versa.

-Power Your Circuit

-Use the 5V pin to power 5V devices directly from USB

-Use the 3.3V pin to power lower voltage circuits (max ~100mA)

 Schematic and PCB

 This project includes both the schematic and PCB layout files.

 ✅ CP2102 footprint and routing

 ✅ Optimized for signal integrity and minimal EMI